Swiss quality and tradition for more than 130 years

 Launch of the Hero brand

-The Hero brand name, derived from the first two letters of the partners' names HEnckell and Roth, was launched.
-Tin cans also inspired the name with the letters H, R, and O resembling their shape.
+The Hero brand name, derived from the first two letters of the partners' names HEnckell and ROth, was launched in 1910.
+The brand name letters were also inspired by the shape of tin cans, with the letters H, R, and O resembling their shape.

 Quoted on the stock exchange1914